 The Issue: Children with cleft and craniofacial deformities require a coordinated series of treatment steps to restore their face, mouth and speech to normal.
 While it is possible to substantially correct a cleft if the proper treatment sequence is carried out, children and families often do not have access and/or the means to arrange for the coordinated treatment they need and deserve to achieve an optimal outcome.
 In addition, patients and families affected by cleft and craniofacial conditions face the challenge of obtaining reliable information about these conditions, gaining access to local treatment networks, and learning where to turn for needed support.

 Our Mission: To ensure that every family affected by a cleft or craniofacial condition living in Oregon has access to the coordinated care they deserve by providing support, awareness, and education

 – No one turned away.
 Provide support to each family regardless of their ability to pay.

 – Personalized service.
 In order to effectively meet our mission, we recognize that each family has unique needs and circumstances.

 – Quality in everything we do.
-Each family deserves to be treated with a standard of care in coordinated fashion.
+Each family deserves to be treated with a standard of care in a coordinated fashion.

-Why Smile Oregon: Smile Oregon focuses on the needs of our own neighborhoods and communities by providing assistance and support for rehabilitation of children born with cleft and craniofacial conditions.
+Why Smile Oregon: Smile Oregon focuses on the needs of our own neighborhoods and communities by providing assistance and support for the rehabilitation of children born with cleft and craniofacial conditions.
 Smile Oregon is committed to comprehensive care encompassing various medical, dental, and speech services.
 Other organizations focused on cleft care use domestic funds overseas to provide services usually limited to the primary surgical correction.
-Further, little or no follow up care and/or community support is provided.
-Again, Smile Oregon will focus on complete treatment of the individual, from infancy to adulthood, to ensure they have the tools to become an active, productive member of society.
+Further, little or no follow-up care and/or community support is provided.
+Again, Smile Oregon will focus on the complete treatment of the individual, from infancy to adulthood, to ensure they have the tools to become an active, productive member of society.